vishalguptahmh/programmingInterviewQuestions/Android.md

 - as soon as activity is subscribed to collect, it will not get any value and we to explicity add loading
 - Now, if orientation changes, the ViewModel gets retained, and our collector present in the Activity will resubscribe to collect.
 Nothing will get collected here as SharedFlow is used which does not store any data.
 We will have to make a new network call.

-Disadvantage: Unnecessary network call as we were already having the data.
+Disadvantage: Un-necessary network call as we were already having the data.

-example 2 : suppose we are doing a task, if that task gets failed, we have to show Snackbar.
+`example 2` : suppose we are doing a task, if that task gets failed, we have to show Snackbar.

 ```kotlin
 //Viewmodel